Route: X58, Rochdale to Halifax

 An old-timer wheels his granddaughter onto the bus in her pram and immediately sets about doing Daft Grandad Things, such as blowing raspberries, gurning and taking his hat off to show his big shiny head.
 She enjoys it so much that she keeps kicking him in his knees, his howls of pretend pain only encouraging her to do it more vigorously until she actually does inflict a mischief on one of his patellae.

 The A58 becomes Halifax Road as we approach Smallbridge, where a trampoline has been blown from its moorings and is resting against a wooden fence.
-Its legs are upturned and poking helplessly into the air A similar incident happened a few days ago in Surrey, where a rogue trampoline was lifted from a back garden and dumped onto an adjoining railway line.
+Its legs are upturned and poking helplessly into the air.
+A similar incident happened during a storm a few days ago in Surrey, where a rogue trampoline was lifted from a back garden and dumped onto an adjoining railway line.
 Services were disrupted for hours between Horsham and Three Bridges while it was retrieved.

 Our chariot dips down a hill and into a natural amphitheatre, with the Pennines acting as stalls.
 Lush green fields of arable land extend away to the right, while in front and to the left we are confronted by imposing slopes covered in swathes of yellowy moorland.